scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Error Control:
     - Error Detection vs. Error Correction

-- "Good news theres lots of standards, bda news theres lots of standards"
+- "Good news there’s lots of standards, bad news there’s lots of standards"
 - Mesh Network:
   - Separating the host from the network
   - Each device in a network needs an address and its likely that they'll need more than one address